LeoRoma/CV/README.md

 In 2010 won a scholarship from the University La Sapienza to study abroad at the Beijing Foreign Studies University for 3 months to improve Chinese language skills.

-## Hobbies

-Any cool stuff that makes you a super part of a software development team